Gary Anderson (darts player): 2025

 At the 2025 World Championship, Anderson suffered a shock 3–0 loss to Jeffrey de Graaf in the second round.
-This was the first time Anderson lost his opening match at the event.
+This was the first time that Anderson had lost his opening match at the event.
 He won his first title of the year at Players Championship 7 by defeating Adam Lipscombe 8–3 in the final, marking his 30th Players Championship title in total.
 He retained the European Darts Grand Prix by whitewashing Andrew Gilding 8–0 in the final.
 He reached his second European Tour final of the year at the Baltic Sea Darts Open, where he lost 8–3 to Gerwyn Price.

+2026

+Anderson reached his eighth PDC World Championship semi-final at the 2026 World Championship by defeating Justin Hood 5–2.
+His run included a 4–1 win over Michael van Gerwen in the fourth round.
+In the semi-finals, he lost 6–3 to Gian van Veen.
+At the World Cup of Darts, Anderson and new Scotland teammate Cameron Menzies reached the semi-finals, where they were beaten by eventual champions England.
+Following a quarter-final finish at the World Matchplay, he reached his first European Tour final of the year at the Hungarian Darts Trophy, losing 8–2 to Ross Smith.

 Personal life

 Originally from Musselburgh, East Lothian, Anderson moved to Eyemouth, Berwickshire, after meeting his ex-wife Rosemary.
 The couple have two children.

 Having previously worked as a builder, Anderson and his partner Rachel moved south to run the Wellington Arms public house in Rooksbridge, Somerset, for fellow PDC player Steve Grubb.
 The couple have a son Tai (born 2014), and in October 2017 welcomed a baby girl.
 Regulars at the Wellington Arms included former world champions, Trina Gulliver and Mark Webster.
 After handing over running of the pub in 2016 to a new manager to allow Anderson to fully commit to his darts career, the family have since resided in Burnham on Sea, Somerset.

-Anderson's father Gordon Anderson died in March 2012.
+Anderson's father, Gordon Anderson, died in March 2012.

 Anderson is a supporter of Scottish football club Hibernian.

-Having initially gone under the moniker 'Dreamboy' earlier in his darts career, Anderson is now known as 'The Flying Scotsman' (after the train of the same name), having adopted the nickname after it was passed on to him by Scottish darts legend Jocky Wilson in 2009.
+Having initially gone under the moniker 'Dreamboy' earlier in his darts career, Anderson is now known as 'The Flying Scotsman', having adopted the nickname after it was passed on to him by Scottish darts player Jocky Wilson in 2009.